2026 Categories

 This award is open to architects working on the design of interiors – whether those of shops, restaurants, hotels, houses or offices.
 Your entry should include one built project completed in the year from 1 December 2024 – 1 December 2025 and a minimum of 1 other project either built or unbuilt.
 No more than four projects, in total, should be submitted and built projects should have been completed in the past three years.
 One project may be international.
 The judges will be looking for evidence of all-round design excellence including the ability to delight building users, sustainability and the promotion of wellbeing and fitness for purpose over a body of work.
 The size of the projects featured will not be a factor in their deliberations.

-Office Architect of the Year
+Office Architect of the Year, sponsored by Permasteelisa

 This award is open to architects working on the design of offices, whether newbuilt or refurbishments of existing structures.
 Your entry should include one built project completed in the year from 1 December 2024 – 1 December 2025 and a minimum of 1 other project either built or unbuilt.
 No more than four projects, in total, should be submitted and built projects should have been completed in the past three years.
 The judges will be looking for evidence of all-round design excellence including the ability to delight building users, an appropriate response to context and positive contribution to the community, sustainability and the promotion of wellbeing and fitness for purpose over a body of work.
 The size of the projects featured will not be a factor in their deliberations.